Regiment: United States Marine Corps

-Marine Logistics Groups (MLG) contain two types of regiments; one Headquarters (HQ) Regiment (except in the Reserve 4th MLG) and two Combat Logistics Regiments (CLR).
-Each of these two types of regiments contain a Headquarters Company and varying numbers and types of logistics battalions and separate logistics companies, depending upon whether the regiment's primary mission is to provide direct support to (1) a Regimental Combat Team (RCT) or a Marine Amphibious Unit (MEU), or (2) provide general support across the Marine Expeditionary Force (MEF), including intermediate ground logistics support to Marine aviation units.
-These varying types of battalions and separate companies include: Combat Logistics, Maintenance, and Supply battalions, and Combat Logistics, Communications, Food Service, and Service companies (the latter three types in 3rd MLG only).
+Marine logistics groups (MLG) contain two types of regiments; one headquarters (HQ) regiment (except in the Reserve 4th MLG) and two combat logistics regiments (CLR).
+Each of these two types of regiments contain a headquarters company and varying numbers and types of logistics battalions and separate logistics companies, depending upon whether the regiment's primary mission is to provide direct support to (1) a regimental combat team (RCT) or a Marine amphibious unit (MEU), or (2) provide general support across the Marine expeditionary force (MEF), including intermediate ground logistics support to Marine aviation units.
+These varying types of battalions and separate companies include: combat logistics, maintenance, and supply battalions, and combat logistics, communications, food service, and service companies (the latter three types in 3rd MLG only).

-The HQ Regiments (whose primary mission includes providing support to the MEUs) are not numbered; however, the CLRs are numbered according to their primary mission.
-Combat Logistics Regiments that support Regimental Combat Teams have the same number as the parent Marine Division of its supported RCT.
+The HQ regiments (whose primary mission includes providing support to the MEUs) are not numbered; however, the CLRs are numbered according to their primary mission.
+CLRs that support RCTs have the same number as the parent Marine division of its supported RCT.
 Therefore, CLR 2 supports the RCTs of the 2nd Marine Division.
-CLRs that provide general maintenance and supply support to the MEF are designated by a two-digit number, the first digit is the Hindu-Arabic numeral equivalent of the MEFs Roman numeral designation and the second digit is always an arbitrarily assigned numeral "5."
+CLRs that provide general maintenance and supply support to the MEF are designated by a two-digit number: the first digit is the Hindu-Arabic numeral equivalent of the MEF's roman numeral designation, and the second digit is always an arbitrarily assigned numeral "5".
 Therefore, the CLR that provides general maintenance and supply support to III MEF is CLR 35.

-The Marine Corps deploys battalions from its infantry regiments to form the nucleus of a Battalion Landing Team (BLT) as the Ground Combat Element (GCE) of a Marine Expeditionary Unit (MEU).
-However, a USMC infantry regiment may deploy en masse to form the nucleus of a Regimental combat team (RCT) or Regimental Landing Team (RLT) as the GCE of a Marine Expeditionary Brigade (MEB).
+The USMC deploys battalions from its infantry regiments to form the nucleus of a battalion landing team (BLT) as the ground combat element (GCE) of a Marine expeditionary unit (MEU).
+However, a USMC infantry regiment may deploy en masse to form the nucleus of an RCT or regimental landing team (RLT) as the GCE of a Marine expeditionary brigade (MEB).
 In both cases the infantry component is reinforced with ground combat support forces including field artillery, reconnaissance, assault amphibian vehicle, light armored reconnaissance vehicle, tank, and combat engineer units.
-The resulting GCE is then combined with an Aviation Combat Element (ACE), a Logistics Combat Element (LCE), and a Command Element (CE) to form a Marine Air Ground Task Force (MAGTF).
+The resulting GCE is then combined with an aviation combat element (ACE), a logistics combat element (LCE), and a command element (CE) to form a Marine air-ground task force (MAGTF).